jwalecka/SpookyNLP/README.md

 Once I have identified the most effective model when it comes to classifying text, I will build an interactive python notebook that allows the user to input their own sentence and return information that indicates what author’s writing the input text resembles the most.

+## The Data

+The data I will be using is part of a robust dataset provided by Kaggle for a 2018 competition.
+Each observation within the dataset is a sentence taken from a larger piece of text written by one of the three authors using CoreNLP's MaxEnt sentence tokenizer.
+The “target” column lists a three character acronym that represents the author the sentence was written by.

+The raw dataset provided by Kaggle did not involve any missing data, so the main challenge involved transforming the text data into vectors that could be used to train a model.
+One hurdle that arose during the transformation step was the fact that the sentences were of different lengths (in terms of word count).
+This was resolved by adding padding to the vector after using the bag-of-words approach to transform the original text.
+Having a standard vector length for each sentence was necessary to successfully train the model.
+This was the extent of the data-wrangling done before training.

+## Data Exploration

+I did some initial exploration to get a better feel for the data.
+Despite the simplicity of the data there is still interesting information to be gleaned, especially when it comes to making use of visualization techniques.
+First, I generated wordclouds for each author that indicated what words were used the most frequently.
+I combined the sentences for each individual author and filtered out words containing 4 characters or fewer so that the wordclouds didn’t include common pronouns, conjunctions, and other linking words.